PolusAI/image-tools/formats/file-renaming-tool/README.md

 # File Renaming(v0.2.5-dev0)
-This WIPP plugin uses supplied file naming patterns to dynamically rename and save files in an image collection to a new image collection.
+This WIPP plugin renames files in an image collection (typically microscopy images) using powerful, user-defined filename patterns for both input matching and output naming.

+It is particularly useful for:
+- Standardizing file names across experiments
+- Converting channel names (GFP, DAPI, TXRED…) to numeric indices
+- Adding zero-padding consistently
+- Reorganizing naming schemes
+- Working with nested directory structures

 ## Example Usage
 * The user can upload an image collection where all files contain similar